nortikin/sverchok/docs/Unit_01/lesson_02.rst

 1) Set the ``Scalar Math`` node *mode* to *Reciprocal* which is ``1 / x``
 2) Set the ``Number`` node to *Int* mode and slide the number to ``18``, and connect the output into the *reciprocal* ``Scalar Math`` node.
-3) In the image below I've connected a Stethoscope to the output of the ``Number Range`` Node to see the value of this computation
+3) In the image below I've connected a Stethoscope to the output of the ``Number Range`` node to see the value of this computation
 4) Finally, ``2 PI`` is the same as ``1 Tau``, set the ``Pi * x`` *Scalar Math* node to ``Tau * x`` and hook up the output of the Reciprocal *Scalar Math* node into the *step* socket of Number Range

 ..
 Note::